Wife (novel)

-Wife (1975) is a novel by Bharati Mukherjee.
+Wife (1975) is a novel by Bharati Mukherjee.The book was originally published by Houghton Mifflin.

 Plot summary

 This is the story of Dimple Dasgupta who has an arranged marriage to Amit Basu, an engineer, instead of marrying a neurosurgeon as she had dreamed about.
 They move to the United States and experience culture shock and loneliness.
 At one point, she jumps rope to escape her pregnancy.
 As frustration becomes expressed as abuse, the tale turns to tragedy with the murder of her husband, Amit at the end.